Gold's luster grows as investors hedge in uncertain times

 Wall Street is in the throes of a gold rush, as investors drive the price of the precious metal to new heights.

 Gold has been the best investment of the year so far.
-The price of the precious metal has climbed nearly 27% this year, more than triple the return of the largest U.S. bond funds and towering over the roughly 1% return of big U.S. stocks.more than
+The price of the precious metal has climbed nearly 27% this year, more than triple the return of the largest U.S. bond funds and towering over the roughly 1% return of big U.S. stocks.

 After topping $1,800 per ounce in 2011, it’s taken nearly a decade for gold to surpass that level.
-Gold closed Monday at a record $1,931 an ounce.
+Gold closed Monday at a record $1,931 an ounce after briefly climbing to $1,941.90 an ounce.
 Analysts at BofA Global Research say gold could reach $3,000 per ounce.

 Several factors are pushing gold higher: Investors are anxious about the pandemic's ultimate impact on the economy, worried over resurgent tensions between the U.S. and China, and fearful of runaway inflation as spending to cushion the economic fallout swells the federal budget deficit.